History of women's ice hockey in the United States: Minnesota’s Professional Women’s Hockey League (PWHL) Pipeline

 Minnesota has played a major role in producing Professional Women's Hockey League (PWHL) talent.
-Of the league's 60 current U.S.-born hockey players, half (30) have played either high school hockey or prep hockey in Minnesota.
-Eighteen (18) players were born in Minnesota and played high school hockey there.
-One (1) player attended and played high school hockey at Red Wing High School.
-Twenty-one (21) current players attended and played high school hockey in the Minneapolis–St. Paul metropolitan area.
-Eight (8) current players attended and played prep hockey for Shattuck–St. Mary's in Faribault, Minnesota.
+Currently the league has 75 U.S.-born players with nearly half (37) having played either high school or prep / academy hockey in Minnesota.
+Twenty-three (23) players were born, raised, and played high school hockey in the Minneapolis–St. Paul metropolitan area, 3 players moved to the Twin Cities area and played high school hockey, and 11 current players moved to the state to play for Shattuck-Saint Mary's in Faribault, Minnesota.

 Awards

 Sarah Devens Award

 Established in 1996, the Sarah Devens Award is awarded jointly by the ECAC and Hockey East.
 The award is named in honor of former Dartmouth Big Green ice hockey player, Sarah Devens, who died in 1995 prior to her senior year.
 Kathryn Waldo, a forward from Northeastern University Huskies, was the first recipient.
 Waldo had cystic fibrosis, and despite health challenges, was a stand-out player for the Huskies during her four years.
 She finished her career with 106 points in 52 goals and 54 assists.